marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 I added a moving average trend line too, for good measures.
 We are measuring for learning and looking at trends is a good way to do that.

-Here's how my completed per week diagram looks.
+Here's how my "completed per week"-diagram looks.

 ![Throughput per week](/img/throughputPerWeek.png)